Last Updated: Sep 13, 2018

 Your little one is growing up right before your very eyes.
 They have completed preschool and are headed to elementary school.
 This is certainly a milestone for any child and deserves to be recognized.
-To celebrate this next step of their life, help host a preschool graduation ceremony.
+To celebrate this next step of their life, help host a preschool graduation ceremony with preschool graduation invitations.
 Their teacher is sure to appreciate all of your ideas and creativity.

 We have gathered 24 cute and creative preschool graduation ceremony ideas to inspire you.
 Remember to plan your celebration in advance so that friends and family can attend this event.
 Make a preschool yearbook for your child and include photos of this big day that they can look back on for years to come.